ClickHouse/ClickHouse/docs/en/operations/system-tables/kafka_consumers.md

 - `num_rebalance_revocations`, (UInt64) - number of times the consumer was revoked its partitions
 - `num_rebalance_assignments`, (UInt64) - number of times the consumer was assigned to Kafka cluster
 - `is_currently_used`, (UInt8) - consumer is in use
 - `rdkafka_stat` (String) - library internal statistic.
 See https://github.com/ClickHouse/librdkafka/blob/master/STATISTICS.md .
-Set `statistics_interval_ms` to disable.
+Set `statistics_interval_ms` to 0 disable, default is 3000 (once in three seconds).

 Example: